 Most barrier optical turnstile projects have a custom element.
 Do you need extra heavy duty service?
 Do you need to match the lobby decor?
 Are you working with a tight space?
 If you have a tailgating problem, it might make sense to have a conversation with us.
 No pressure, no cost.

 For more information or a site visit, please contact Denning or visit DSI’s web site.

-It’s been nearly a year since we posted comparing sensor-based perimeter security to video-based outdoor intrusion detection systems.
+It’s been over a year since we posted comparing sensor-based perimeter security to video-based outdoor intrusion detection systems.
 Has anything changed?

 The security market is video-centric.
 We get it – CCTV is a good tool, and it keeps getting better.
 Every year hundreds of firms plow millions of dollars into CCTV R & D, and millions more are invested in mobile platforms such as drones and artificial intelligence and its integration with security systems.
 Video is arguably the most visceral security tool available, exceeding even “eyes on” assessment since systems are capable of collecting and displaying information we cannot see (think thermal and IR imaging of the invisible).

-If your system has been designed and installed right and everything’s working properly, video addresses the most important physical security questions: what happened, and when did it happen?
+If your system has been designed and installed right and everything’s working properly, video addresses what happened and when it happened.
 With improved internet connectivity you now may have the means to see what’s happening now, and remotely intervene when a crime is taking place.
-Under ideal circumstances and using high tech tools you may even identify a perpetrator.
+Using high tech tools under ideal circumstances you may even identify a perpetrator.

-Denning has sold over $200 million of physical security, communications, and network products* over the past four decades.
-We’ve done so with an appreciation for what tools such as CCTV, intrusion detection, communications, access control, and screening can do to mitigate an enterprise’s vulnerabilities.
+Denning has sold over $200 million of physical security, communications, and network products* over the past four decades, and we’ve learned crime often doesn’t happen under ideal circumstances.
+We appreciate layered systems using tools such as CCTV, intrusion detection, communications, access control, and screening that together mitigate an enterprise’s vulnerabilities.